-On Friday they laid out in cold detail Friday how Christian Birdsall, 16, and Cody Nicosia, 18, plotted to rob her and then strangled her and burned her body -- pausing between those two acts to have lunch.
+Alameda County Sheriff’s laid out in cold detail Friday how they say Christian Birdsall, 16, and Cody Nicosia, 18, plotted to rob Barbara Latiolais and then strangled her and burned her body -- pausing between those two acts to have lunch.

 “I’ve been doing this 29 years and this is the most callous crime I’ve been associated with,” said Sgt.
 Dave Dickson, who led the briefing with reporters Friday.

-According to police, Birdsall and Nicosia lived in Hayward with Nicosia’s father.
-Birdsall was distantly connected to Michael Rice, 60, who was Latiolais’s long time partner.
-Rice and Latiolais shared the house on 2431 San Carlos Avenue in Castro Valley where the crimes occurred.
+According to police, Birdsall and Nicosia were roommates living in Hayward with Nicosia’s father.
+Birdsall was distantly connected to Michael Rice, 60, who was Latiolais’s long-time partner.
+Rice and Latiolais shared the house on 2431 San Carlos Ave. where the crimes occurred.

 Police say it all began when Rice hired Birdsall to do some yard work at the house.
-When the teen expressed interest in joining the Marines Rice, who owned several handguns and rifles, promised to take him shooting after he returned from a trip.
+In the course of that work, the teen expressed interest in joining the Marines.
+Rice, who owned several handguns and rifles, promised to take the young man shooting when he returned from a trip.

 Dickson said Nicosia got Latiolais in a choke hold that rendered her unconscious without killing her, at which point the duo began stealing guns, jewelry and money.